ApiLogicServer/Docs/docs/Sample-AI.md

 ## 3. Customize

+So, we have working software, in minutes.
+It's running, but we really can't deploy it until we customize it with logic and security.

 Projects are designed for customization, using standards: Python, frameworks (e.g., Flask, SQLAlchemy), and your IDE for code editing and debugging.
+Not only Python *code*, but ***Rules***.

 To explore, let's customize this project.
 To speed things up, instead of the normal procedure of declaring rules in your IDE, follow this procedure: